nirbhayph/spothole/README.md

 sure the roads are free of damage, at times they overlook the problem, and most times don’t even know that the problem exists.
-According to “Safety Resource Center”, approximately 3 Billion US Dollars are spent by motorists for repair of blown tires, busted axles, and other damage to their vehicles ("Study: Pothole Damage Costs U.S. Drivers $3B a Year," 2016).
-Over the past five years around 16 million drivers across the U.S. have suffered damage from potholes as per an article from “American Automobile Association (AAA)” (Giarratana, 2018).
+According to “Safety Resource Center”, approximately 3 Billion US Dollars are spent by motorists for repair of blown tires, busted axles, and other damage to their vehicles.
+Over the past five years around 16 million drivers across the U.S. have suffered damage from potholes as per an article from “American Automobile Association (AAA)”

 Maintaining the road condition is a challenge with constant weather changes, wear and tear, low budgets for the municipalities.
 Also, not to forget keeping people informed is